clerkkent/bjh-func-test/README.md

   - npm i bjh-func-test
   - bjh-func-test init
   - bjh-func-test create
+  - bjh-func-test create --origin (use remote template create a work)
-  - use Temp to replace your key word
+  - use BJH-TEMP to replace your key word
   - more keywords to replace, please generate a replace-items.json in your template folder and Configure it!
   - example for replace-items.json